monkeymanboy/BeatSaberCampaignCreator/README.md

 If you don't want an image or you don't want text for a given segment simply leave it blank.
 If you don't want a seperator after the given segment then just uncheck that checkbox.

-For images you need to create a folder inside your campaign folder called `images` and place them in there then in the `Image File Name` box just place write the name of the file, extension included
+For images you need to create a folder inside your campaign folder called `images` and place them in there then in the `Image File Name` box just write the name of the file, extension included